rmassidda/ir-2019/01_crawling.md

 The distributed computation of approximate set difference can be derived by the previous algorithm, when $A$ can correctly compute the difference via $A-B=A-Q$, and $B$ can obtain an approximation via $B-A \approx B - Q$.

-Another possibile approach to compute the set difference is using Patricia Trees derived from $A$ and $B$.
+Another possible approach to compute the set difference is using Patricia Trees derived from $A$ and $B$.
 Comparing each node in a top-down fashion, if the node are equals the visit backtracks, otherwise it proceeds to all children, when a leaf is reached then the corresponding element of $B$ is declared to be in $B-A$.
 This solution is obviously unfeasible in practice because of the cost of replicating the subsets in a node, but this could be avoided by using the same algorithm on a Merkle Tree, that stores instead the hash of each subset in the corresponding node.
 It's possible to improve again the space occupancy by computing a Bloom Filter of the nodes of the Merkle Tree $MT_A$, and then visiting top-down the $MT_B$ tree each node is checked against $BF(MT_A)$.